 Application Instructions and Deadlines

 The Doctoral Program in Neurobiology and Behavior is part of the Coordinated Doctoral Programs in Biomedical Sciences at Columbia University.
 Applications for admission to the PhD program are through the Graduate School of Arts and Sciences (GSAS) at the Medical Center campus.
-Applications for the fall 2017 term are no longer being accepted.
-Applications for the 2018 term will be accepted on the GSAS website starting in September 2017.
+Applications for the fall 2020 term will be accepted on the GSAS website starting in September 2019.
+The application deadline is December 1, 2019.
 Applicants are asked to choose one of five possible specializations on their application.
 These specializations are: Animal Models of Nervous System Disorders, Cellular and Molecular Neuroscience, Neural Development, Neurobiology of Behavior and Cognition, and Theoretical Neuroscience.
 Individual faculty interests often span more than one specialization.
 This choice does not limit the research topics that students can address once they enter the program, rather it allows the program to better match applicants with researchers in their general area of interest during the application process.

 Animal Models of Nervous System Disorders: Research groups focus on understanding the biological underpinnings of neurological and psychiatric diseases.
 Research topics include models of psychiatric disorders, depression, schizophrenia, Alzheimer’s disease, Huntington’s and Parkinson’s disease, neural degeneration and repair, stem cell models of nervous system disorders, and diseases of the motor system including spinal muscular atrophy (SMA) and amyotrophic lateral sclerosis (ALS).